 In the last decade, Yang has blossomed into an “astonishing artist” (Neue Zürcher Zeitung), showcasing her colourful musical personality in solo recitals and collaborations with the world’s top orchestras and chamber musicians through more than 1,000 debuts and re-engagements.
 She has performed with the New York Philharmonic, Philadelphia Orchestra, Chicago Symphony, San Francisco Symphony, BBC Philharmonic, and Sydney Symphony, among others.
 She has appeared in recital at Lincoln Center and Metropolitan Museum (New York), Kennedy Center (Washington, D.C.), Symphony Hall (Chicago), and Tonhalle (Zurich).

-Born in Seoul, Korea, Yang received her first piano lesson from her aunt at age 4.
+Born in Seoul, South Korea, Yang received her first piano lesson from her aunt at age 4.
 She moved to the United States to study in the pre-college division of The Juilliard School.
 After winning the Philadelphia Orchestra’s Greenfield Student Competition, she performed Prokofiev’s Piano Concerto No. 3 with the orchestra at just 12-years-old.
 She graduated from Juilliard with special honour as the recipient of the school’s 2010 Arthur Rubinstein Prize.
 Yang is a Steinway Artist.